 Surgical Procedures: Small Bowel Resection

 - The duodenum is the first part of the small intestine.
-It joins the stomach to the small intestine and is the entry point for the body’s digestive enzymes.
+It joins the stomach to the small intestine and is where digestive enzymes enter the body.

-- The jejunum is the middle section of the small intestine.
-Its job is to absorb nutrients and move food through the bowel.
+- The jejunum is the middle part of the small intestine.
+It takes in nutrients and moves food through the bowel.

 - The ileum is the last part, which joins the small and large intestines.

-There are three types of small bowel resection:
+There are three types of small bowel resection, based on which part of the bowel is removed:

 What are the risks of a small bowel resection?